Ready or not: Deja vu, deep adaptation and the pandemic

 Join St Ethelburga’s weekly Friday lunchtime zoom call on living our values during covid-19.
 Watch this page for more info.

-Footnotes: (1) With thanks to the many thought leaders who have helped inform the St Ethelburga’s approach, including: Professor Jem Bendell, Llewellyn Vaughan-Lee, Skeena Rathor, Gulwali Passarlay, Vanessa Andreotti, Sophy Banks, Toni Spencer, Vince Knowles, Tiokasin Ghosthorse and others too numerous to name.
+Footnotes: (1) With thanks to the many thought leaders who have helped inform the St Ethelburga’s approach, including: Llewellyn Vaughan-Lee, Professor Jem Bendell, Skeena Rathor, Gulwali Passarlay, Vanessa Andreotti, Sophy Banks, Toni Spencer, Vince Knowles and others too numerous to name.
 (2) With thanks to Professor Jem Bendell for the inspiration behind this exercise and his analysis of the dimensions of societal collapse.
-(3) St Ethelburga’s approach has drawn on the paper Deep Adaptation: A map for navigaing climate tragedy, and has evolved in line with our particular mission to include a strong emphasis on radical resilience, climate justice, building community across differences, values and diversity, mindfulness and meditation practices, and deep ecology.
+(3) St Ethelburga’s approach has drawn on the paper Deep Adaptation: A map for navigaing climate tragedy, and has evolved in line with our particular mission to include a strong emphasis on radical resilience, climate justice, building community across differences, values and diversity, mindfulness and deep ecology.